 College and other postsecondary education—including vocational and graduate programs—play a vital role in supporting economic success for individuals and the nation as a whole.
-To help expand access to college education, the federal government provided $112 billion in financial aid in FY 2021 through grants, loans, and work-study funds.
+To help expand access to college education, the federal government provided about $112 billion in financial aid in FY 2022 through grants, loans, and work-study funds.

-However, the amount of federal student loan debt has grown to about $1.6 trillion, and many borrowers have struggled to repay their loans and eventually defaulted.
-To help address this issue, the Department of Education (Education) should take steps to strengthen its management and oversight of federal student aid programs.
+However, the amount of federal student loan debt has grown to more than $1.6 trillion, and, in the past, many borrowers struggled to repay their loans and eventually defaulted.
+With student loan payments resuming after a more than 3-year payment pause due to the COVID-19 pandemic, the Department of Education (Education) should take steps to strengthen its management and oversight of federal student aid programs.

-- To make student loans more affordable, Income-Driven Repayment plans base monthly payments on a borrower’s income and family size, and extend repayment periods.
-Borrowers in these plans are also eligible for loan forgiveness after 20 or 25 years of qualifying payments.
-However, Education has had trouble tracking borrowers' payments and hasn't done enough to ensure that all eligible borrowers receive the forgiveness to which they are entitled.
+To make student loans more affordable, Income-Driven Repayment plans base monthly payments on a borrower’s income and family size, and extend repayment periods.
+Borrowers in these plans are also eligible for loan forgiveness after up to 20 or 25 years of qualifying payments.
+However, Education has not provided borrowers with key information about the requirements for forgiveness and their progress toward forgiveness.

-- Colleges can use third-party online program managers to help run their online education programs.
+Colleges can use third-party online program managers to help run their online education programs.
 These managers often recruit students, in addition to providing other services.
 Many online managers are paid a share of tuition revenue—an arrangement Education allows only if safeguards against prohibited incentive payments are in place.
 For example, online managers must provide multiple services and not be paid separately for recruiting.
 These arrangements are subject to annual audits.
-However, colleges and auditors lack clear instructions from Education, making it hard to detect violations.
+However, colleges lack clear instructions from Education about disclosing these arrangements, making it hard to detect violations.